prebeneide/Public-Semester-Project-2/README.md

 # EUPHORY (SEMESTER PROJECT 2)

 This was our semester project 2.
-The goal here was to create an e-commerce website that has both customer-facing and admin sections.
-Both sections should be responsive and the website will be populated by a Strapi API supplied by Noroff.
+The goal here was to create an e-commerce website that had both customer-facing and admin sections.
+Both sections should be responsive and the website should be populated by a Strapi API supplied by Noroff.

 ## Description